 Candidates have until 14 days after the exam entry closing date (or 14 days after the late exam entry closing date for candidates who pay the late entry fee) to defer their exam entry to the next session.
 Exam entries will only be deferred by one session.
 After this date, withdrawal from the written examinations is subject to a full forfeiture of the exam entry fees.

 After the free deferral period has closed, emergency deferrals may be awarded in extenuating circumstances when a situation has arisen which could not have been foreseen.
-Examples of extenuating circumstances include serious illness, injury, or death or serious illness of a close family member.
+Examples of extenuating circumstances include serious illness, injury, maternity, death or serious illness of a close family member, or other serious personal circumstances.
 Supporting evidence must be provided, together with a written explanation of the circumstances (an email is preferred).

 Please note that work and/or other commitments which may have restricted your time to prepare for or sit an exam is not considered to be extenuating circumstances, and should be applied for during the free deferral period.